Close

 Don’t you just love it when books leap off the page?
 And onto the screen?
 Here’s a list of exciting titles with series and movie accompaniments!

-The Three-Body Problemthe three body problem by cixin liu by Cixin Liu
+opens in a new windowThe Three-Body Problem opens in a new windowthe three body problem by cixin liu by Cixin Liu

 Set against the backdrop of China’s Cultural Revolution, a secret military project sends signals into space to establish contact with aliens.
 An alien civilization on the brink of destruction captures the signal and plans to invade Earth.